 We also ask that you please refrain from doing any obedience with your dog immediately prior to and during the training.
 Obedience can inhibit your dog and we need the dog to stay open and happy to explore; we don’t want the dogs looking to the owners for permission to explore/investigate the snakes.

 Please bring Dogs water bowl, dog lead and either a secure well fitted harness or collar with a metal buckle is required for both sessions.
 Only fixed dog leashes can be used during trainig, bungee and extendable dog leashes cannot be used.
 Plastic clip on collars, choker chains, martingales, halti/gentle leaders are all inappropriate for this training.

 Photos & Videos Taking photos or videos is NOT permitted at any point during the training.
 Breaching this agreement will result in immediate cessation of the training and forfeiture of training program costs.

 Weather Requirements Fine weather is required for the training to take place.
 If the weather is unfavourable, the training will need to be rescheduled.
 Temperatures that are too high pose a risk to the animals.
 Rain or excessively windy weather has the potential to affect the dogs associations made during the training.
 Determining if the weather is bad or unfavourable is at the sole discretion of Snake Avoidance Training for Dogs staff.

 Payment Options Full payment of the training/refresher/testing including travel fees (if applicable) must be received before your session can commence.
-For sessions outside of Perth Metro area, full payment must be made at the time of booking for that booking to be confirmed.
 Payment can be made via cash (exact amount required), Direct Deposit/Electronic Funds Transfer (EFT), or debit/credit card.
 Card payments incur an additional 1.94% (2.25% for 'over the phone') processing fee.